 In the spring of 1969, a group of 30 liberal Jews gathered to create a new congregation which would be open and comfortable for all individuals wishing to realize their own personal connections to Judaism.
 They decided to name it after the prophet Micah, (737-690 BCE), who preached simply that we should be just, kind, and humble.
 The first official gathering of Temple Micah was a Friday evening service, held three weeks later on July 11, 1969, at the Rider College Chapel.
 It was “open to the public,” as would be all future Temple Micah services and events, including High Holy Day services.

-Harry Kihn, one of our early leaders and later a president of the congregation, approached the Reverend H. Dana Fearon, then the pastor of the historic Presbyterian Church of Lawrenceville, and requested permission for their fledgling synagogue to use the church’s beautiful sanctuary for its first High Holy Day services in the fall of 1969.
+In September 1969 the early leaders approached the Reverend H. Dana Fearon, then the pastor of the historic Presbyterian Church of Lawrenceville, and requested permission for their fledgling congregation to use the church’s beautiful sanctuary for its first High Holy Day services that fall.
 Dr. Fearon was enthusiastic about having a Jewish congregation share the church and establish an interfaith relationship.
-He presented the idea to his church Trustees who agreed to a one-year trial – renewable pending success of the arrangement.
+He presented the idea to his church Trustees who agreed to a one-year trial.
 The first High Holy Day service was held that fall with Rabbi Alexander Schindler, who was then a Vice President of the Union of American Hebrew Congregations.
 The Presbyterian Church of Lawrenceville has been Temple Micah’s shul ever since.

-In 1970, Jack Mars, Temple Micah’s second president, met Rabbi Albert Ginsburgh, who had both a traditional background and liberal philosophy.
+In 1970, Jack Mars, Temple Micah’s president, met Rabbi Albert Ginsburgh, who had both a traditional background and liberal philosophy.
 He became our first rabbi, a position he held for the next 22 years.
 After moving to Boston in the mid- 1970’s, he still commuted “religiously” for all scheduled services.
 Also in 1970, Alfred Beck, joined Temple Micah serving as our first Cantorial Soloist, and soon thereafter, Dorothy Koppelman, started a small but successful religious school, now named after a founder and former president, Irving Seligman.

-Temple Micah members and friends have always contribute generously to maintaining this beautiful and historic church which is our house of worship.
+Temple Micah members and friends have always contributed generously to maintaining this beautiful and historic church which is our house of worship.
 After all, and we are who we are, in large part, due to our extraordinary relationship with their gracious staff and members.
 Behind all of this are the Board of Trustees as well as many other dedicated volunteers who serve the congregation.
 Surely Temple Micah will remain a vital institution in our community and always “open to the public” for many years to come.